FundsToVotes/serverside/README.md

     - `handlers` - a package containing the logic for each API endpoint
         + `billsAndIndustries.go` - code for the Bills endpoint
         + `topTen.go` - code for the topten endpoint
-            + TODO - ACTUALLY MAKE THIS FILE
         + `dummybillsAndIndustries.go` - hardcoded example data for testing the bills and industries endpoint
             - Note: This is currently out of date, due to restructuring
         + `dummytop10Industries.go` - hardcoded example data for testing the top10 endpoint
         + `data_structures.go` - type declarations for every Struct used in this folder
         + `cors.go` - handler code for CORS preflight request security.
-            + This code should probably never need to be modified
         + `hello.go` - a basic "Hello World" endpoint used to confirm whether the gateway is online
 - **db** - This contains the configuration files for the repo used by the topten endpoint.
     - Dockerfile for building the docker container